npokrandt/Nathan-Pokrandt-Portfolio-React/README.md

 ## Notes

-Home - add banner and play with styles

 Port - add all 6 projects and see that it works

 header - link highlight and better responsiveness

+Form - add onMouseLeave to the form fields?

+Home - add banner and play with styles

 GIVEN a single-page application portfolio for a web developer WHEN I load the portfolio